 - Forget to Exclude Existing Subscribers – If you’ve got a subscriber list for your offer already, remember to exclude those people from your target audience.

 - Freak Out – Yes, this is a BIG don’t.
-Investing in your business with paid advertising is a scary thing for most small businesses, but keep your cool amigo.
+Investing in paid advertising is a scary thing for most small business owners, but keep your cool amigo.
 This will likely be a successful ride for you if you do it right.
 So, trust the process and enjoy learning as much as you can from it.